Salt-N-Pepa

 Frequently Asked Questions

-Some of Salt-N-Pepa's most popular songs include Shoop, Push It, Whatta Man, Let's Talk About Sex, Whatta Man (feat.
+Salt-N-Pepa's most streamed songs include Shoop, Push It, Whatta Man, Let's Talk About Sex, Whatta Man (feat.
 En Vogue) - EP Version, None Of Your Business, Push It - Re-recorded, Push It - Radio Version, The Brick Track Versus Gitty Up - Rickidy Raw Hide Radio Mix, Push It! - Remix.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.